WSU-CS-3230-Brown/AssignmentInstructions/assignments/Assignment3.md

 Let's add some functionality to our new menu based UI.

 ## Part 0 - Restructure Project ##
 Modify your project structure to use a Java package.
-Also rename your class with your `main` method to Main and move any cli code (input and output) to it's own class name `Cli`.
+Also rename your class with your `main` method to `Main` and move any cli code (code that handles user input and outputs results) to it's own class named `Cli`.

 Example:
 ```